mattroberts297/genetic-programming-in-scala/README.md

 #### Mutation

-The idea behind mutation is reasonably straight forward even if the implementation is a little involved.
-The idea is to take a tree, pick a random subtree and replace it with another tree grown from the function and terminal sets:
+Mutation introduces a degree of randomness and brute force into the overall approach.
+As a result, most GP enthusiasts would recommend keeping it's use to a minimum.
+That said, it is important because it can help bump a GP run out of a local optimum.
+The idea is to take a tree, pick a random subtree within it's branches and replace it with another tree grown from the function and terminal sets:

 ###### model/GP.scala
 ```scala